-Mark Oakley is the managing partner of ACSV Legal and has been advising on foreign direct investment into South-East Asia for more than a decade.
-Prior to establishing ACSV Legal, Mark worked at large international firms in London, Singapore, the Middle East and Vietnam.
-Mark was admitted as a solicitor of the senior courts of England and Wales in 2003 and is a registered foreign lawyer in Vietnam.
-Besides being a native English speaker, he is fluent in German.
-Mark has advised multinational clients on various international transactions involving large-scale energy and infrastructure projects, banking, structured finance, M&A, joint ventures, acquisition finance and commercial agreements.
+Mark Oakley is the managing partner of ACSV Legal and focuses on foreign direct investment into Southeast Asia.
+Before establishing ACSV Legal, he worked at large international law firms in London, Singapore, the Middle East and Vietnam.
+Mark has advised multinational clients on various international transactions involving private equity, structured finance, M&A, joint ventures, acquisition finance and commercial agreements.
+He has been advising clients from different industries such as fitness and wellness, technology, entertainment, food and beverage, hotel development, retailers and manufacturing companies.